Minnesota lawmaker shootings suspect was "prepper" who gave wife "bailout plan," affidavit states

 Brooklyn Park police say detectives are again canvassing the area of the Hortmans' home near Edinburgh Golf Course on Friday "for any additional evidence related to the homicides" and Wednesday's break-in at their home.
 Police say "there is no danger to the public."

-WCCO's Sky 4 helicopter spotted law enforcement gathered at a pond on the golf course, with drivers searching the waters.
+WCCO's Sky 4 helicopter spotted law enforcement gathered at a pond on the golf course, with divers searching the waters.

 The evidence scattered around Hortman's neighborhood